 Every baker should have an easy American buttercream frosting recipe!
 Some swear by Swiss buttercream while others prefer Italian Meringue or French buttercreams.
 This classic vanilla buttercream recipe is my favorite for cake decorating.

-None are wrong… or right… and depend on a number of things:
+None are wrong… or right… and choosing your frosting depends on a number of things:

 - The climate you live in.
 Even living in PA, the humidity can have a HUGE effect on how a cake looks in the summer vs. the winter.